flakesbourg/Hint_Please_Game/README.md

 ## Run the application
 The following steps need to be followed:
-1. Build the react app inside the client folder:
+1. Install needed modules inside client and server folder:
     ```bash
+    npm install
+    ```
+2. Build the react app inside the client folder:
+    ```bash
     npm run build
     ```
-2. Move a copy of the build folder (the folder also needs to be called "build") inside the server folder
+3. Move a copy of the build folder (the folder also needs to be called "build") inside the server folder
-3. Build a docker image with the dockerfile inside the server folder:
+4. Build a docker image with the dockerfile inside the server folder:
     ```bash
     docker build -t hint_please .
     ```
-4. Run a docker container from the built image:
+5. Run a docker container from the built image:
     ```bash
     docker run hint_please .
     ```
-5. Connect to application via port 5000
+6. Connect to application via port 5000

 ## Rules
 The following rules apply for the game: